slevy14/git-tutorial/README.md

 ## Introduction
 This is a tutorial on the basics of using git for version control in the command line.
 Created for my Computer Science Junior Seminar, Spring 2024.
 ## Required Applications
 This tutorial uses the default terminal on a computer running MacOS.
 Vim and Python3 are required to follow along with the tutorial.
 In my environment, Python3 is run using the command `python3`; if this doesn't work in yours, try `python`.
+This tutorial also assumes you have an account on [GitHub](github.com) -- if you don't setting one up is straightforward.
 ## Initializing a Project
 We will be exclusively using the command line for this project.
 Let's start by creating the directory and files we will be working on, and initializing git.
 ### Create a directory